MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 - Internet
 - Restricted sites

-But, macros in a file with Mark of the Web are only blocked by default if the zone for the file is identified as being Internet or Restricted sites.
+But, VBA macros in a file with Mark of the Web are only blocked by default if the zone for the file is identified as being Internet or Restricted sites.
 If the zone for the file is identified as being Trusted sites, the macros in the file with Mark of the Web aren't blocked by default.

 You can view the ZoneId value for a file by running the following command at a command prompt, and replacing *{name of file}* with your file name.